 Since it is believed that people probably didn’t start shaving until about 4000 BC, in the beginning of history, almost all men would have had a beard.
 It was extremely functional for keeping warm, as well as for cushioning a blow if caught in a tussle.

-The origins of Beard Day have been lost to history, but some historians believe that there is evidence showing that the Danish Vikings have held a day in honor of their beards going back as far as 800 AD!
+The origins of World Beard Day have been lost to history, but some historians believe that there is evidence showing that the Danish Vikings have held a day in honor of their beards going back as far as 800 AD!
 Back in those august days, there was not necessarily a specific day held to honor the beard, but multiple celebrations may have been held throughout each region.
 Some of the celebrations even seem a little crazy when looking back from modern times!

 Take Dönskborg, Sweden, for instance, where all those men who do not have a beard are banished from the town to spend a day and night in the nearby forest.
 In town, their shamefully clean-faced visages are burned in effigy by those sporting amazing beards.